LiarPrincess/Violet/Documentation/Objects - Py.md

 )
 ```

 Please note that at any given time only a single `Py` instance can be alive.
 Calling `Py.initialize` again will fail/crash (hopefully).
-If you need to re-initialize `Py` during runtime you have to call `Py.destroy` and only then call `Py.initialize` again.
+If you need to re-initialize `Py` during runtime you have to call `Py.destroy` and only then you can call `Py.initialize` again.

 This also means that we do not support *V8-style isolates* (different `Py` instances living at the same time).
 This was done to simplify implementation (otherwise every call would need an additional `context` argument, and now we can just use global).